 There are currently roughly 130 residents living in 25 units, plus HDB flats, at the Red Crowns startup, regardless of minimal recognition.
 Nevertheless, Red Crowns is seeking estate partners who would want to rent out their empty properties as well as senior citizens who will reside in the co-living apartments and split the expense of providing care.

-In fact, a majority of elderly Singaporeans have expressed that they would like to retire with help from family caregivers within their own homes or in HDB communities.
+In fact, a majority of elderly Singaporeans have expressed that they would like to retire with help from family caregivers within their own homes, in Singapore old age homes, or in HDB communities.
 Most of them may come across the solution to their dreams of a safe, long-term retirement home in HDB assisted living facilities.
 That said, e expect far more progress toward value-based care in 2023, along with a reformation of how to work on improving and optimizing the senior living and care industry in the years to come.